-5+ years tutoring the SAT, ACT, GRE, MCAT, calculus, IB math, physics, and chemistry.
+Tutoring the SAT, ACT, GRE, MCAT, calculus, IB math, biology, physics, and chemistry since 2013.

-Jon holds a master’s degree from Johns Hopkins University School of Medicine in neuroscience and another from New York University in journalism.
-In addition, he received his bachelor’s degree at Case Western Reserve University, graduating magna cum laude with a double major in chemistry and biology and a minor in mathematics.
+Jon holds one master’s degree from Johns Hopkins University School of Medicine and another from New York University.
+In addition, he received his bachelor’s degree at Case Western Reserve University, where he graduated magna cum laude.

 Jon firmly believes that every student can achieve top marks on any test with the right amount of effort applied in the right direction.
 He goes beyond rote learning and teaches creative problem-solving as a method for better understanding of any material.
 In addition, he highlights how each piece of academic content directly ties to the exam, so students always see how obscure concepts are tested.